SongTrees YAMA Project: visit http://www.songtrees.com

 Through exploring people’s deep musical memories, research gleaned is being used as a communicative tool globally.
 The production of culture specific DVD’s and CD’s will benefit the inherent medical, educational, musical and social strands of this Project.

-Through populating an attractive, fun website with music downloads, partner schools and organisations in this country and abroad are able to transcend culture and nationality.
+Through populating an attractive, fun website with music downloads, partner organisations in this country and abroad will be able to transcend culture and nationality.
 This interactive learning tool is being developed with sponsors alongside educational, musical, technological, intergenerational social and medical experts.

 Strongly established since 2004 through its initial seed funding as a national DfES ‘Building Bridges’ project, SongTrees has continued to be driven successfully by its unique tried-and-tested methodology.
 A greater awareness of self and community is promoted for all participants through an enlightening fusion of music and science.